Does Homeowners Insurance Cover Water Damage From the Rain?

 Fires

 After firefighters extinguish a blaze, the damaged structure might be left with holes or broken windows.
-If it rains before repairs are made, the water damage inside is considered part of the fire loss and is usually covered.
+If it rains before repairs are made, the water damage inside is considered part of the fire loss and is covered.

 house icon